 To enable or disable the plugin badge:

-- Go to Dashboard (for the Shield Security)
+- Go to General Settings (for the Shield Security)

 - Check or Uncheck the box for the option as desired.